 In this article, we look at the symptoms, causes, and treatment of psoriasis on the feet.
-We also cover how people can tell the difference between psoriasis on the feet and athlete’s foot and offer some lifestyle tips for reducing psoriasis flare-ups.
+We also cover how people can tell the difference between psoriasis on the feet and athlete’s foot and offer lifestyle tips for reducing psoriasis flare-ups.

 These plaques are usually covered in silvery scales and can be itchy and sore.
 In more severe psoriasis, plaques may also crack open and bleed.

 Many people with psoriasis find that certain things trigger or worsen their symptoms.
-Potential triggers can vary from person-to-person, but may include:
+Potential triggers can vary from person to person but may include:

 - a recent injury to the skin, such as a cut, insect bite, or sunburn